HebiRobotics/reachability-annotations/README.md

 The metadata gets generated into the `META-INF/native-image/reachability-generated/${project}/` directory.
 The `${project}` name should be unique and needs to be set via a compiler argument.
 This is compatible with [picocli-codegen](https://github.com/remkop/picocli/blob/main/picocli-codegen/README.adoc#224-maven).

-Unfortunately, the `typeReached` condition in the modern 1.2.0 format (combined `reachability-metadata.json`) is stricter and does not seem to work as well as the `typeReachable` condition in the older 1.0.0 format (separate `*-config.json` files), so we default to generating the older format for a better starting experience.
-You can switch to the modern format with the compiler option `-Areachability.outputFormat=1.2.0` and check whether your application still works.
+The processor currently defaults to the older 1.0.0 format (separate `*-config.json` files) rather than the modern 1.2.0 format (combined `reachability-metadata.json`) for three reasons: (1) the modern format is not yet fully implemented, (2) the older format is still supported by all GraalVM versions, and (3) narrowed condition behavior: the older `typeReachable` condition triggers as soon as a type is included in the image, while the newer `typeReached` condition adds a runtime trigger that requires the class to be initialized.
+In practice this is too limiting for some use cases and can cause issues at runtime (e.g., when the lookup can run before the condition class gets initialized).

+However, for most applications the difference does not matter, and it is likely that the default will change to the newer format in the future.
+We recommend always setting the format explicitly with the compiler option `-Areachability.outputFormat=1.0.0` to avoid future surprises.

 For example, a Maven configuration could look like this: